Food Prep is a key tool for helping you and your family eat healthier during the week. Here are 10 foods that are great for prepping ahead of time.

-- I make a batch of Quinoa Breakfast Bars every weekend and pre-portion them into Ziploc bags so hubby can just grab one on his way to work.
+- Make a batch of Quinoa Breakfast Bars or GF Pumpkin Yogurt Bars and pre-portion them into Ziploc bags so you can just grab one on the way to work.

 - These Sweet Potato Protein Cookies are made without protein powder and make breakfast on the run.

 - Pancakes and waffles can be made ahead of time and easily reheated.
-Try these Whole Wheat Oatmeal Pancakes or Green Smoothie Pancakes.
+Try these Whole Wheat Oatmeal Pancakes or Whole Wheat Yogurt Waffles.

-- If you like eggs, try making some breakfast burritos for the freezer, these Egg Waffles that are easy to customize or make a breakfast casserole that you can slice and reheat like this Paleo Breakfast Casserole.
+- If you like eggs, try making some Egg Wraps, or Egg Waffles that are easy to customize or make a casserole that you can slice and reheat like this Paleo Breakfast Casserole.

-- If you like baked goods, make a batch of hearty muffins like these Cranberry Sweet Potato Cottage Cheese Muffins or more traditional varieties like these Peanut Butter Banana Oat Muffins or Healthy Blueberry Muffins.
+- If you like baked goods, make a batch of these Peanut Butter Banana Oat Muffins or Healthy Blueberry Muffins.